-- 5.0.1 This section sets out the planning policies of the Draft Rawdon Neighbourhood Development Plan.
+- 5.0.1 This section sets out the planning policies of the Rawdon Neighbourhood Development Plan.
 These will be used to help determine planning applications in the neighbourhood area and so shape the future of the Parish as a place to live and work in, and to visit.
-The Draft Policies have been prepared by the steering group on behalf of the Parish Council. - 5.0.2 Neighbourhood Plans are required to be in general conformity with national and local planning policies.
-The Draft Policies have been prepared taking account of the National Planning Policy Framework (NPPF) and local planning policies including the Leeds Core Strategy (as amended) (2019), the adopted Leeds Natural Resources and Waste Local Plan, 2013 and the Leeds Site Allocations Plan (adopted July 2019). - 5.0.3 Further information about 10 the relevant aspects of these policies in relation to the Rawdon Draft Neighbourhood Plan can be found in the published background document Planning Policy Assessment and Evidence Base Review provided on the Neighbourhood Plan website.
+The Policies have been prepared by the steering group on behalf of the Parish Council. - 5.0.2 Neighbourhood Plans are required to have regard to national planning policies and to be in general conformity with local strategic policies.
+Therefore, the NDP Planning Policies have been prepared to have regard to the National Planning Policy Framework (NPPF 2023) and to be in general conformity with the local strategic planning policies of the Leeds Core Strategy (as amended) (2019).
+The relevant policies of the Leeds Site Allocations Plan (adopted July 2019) are also noted. - 5.0.3 Further information about the relevant aspects of these policies in relation to the Rawdon Neighbourhood Plan can be found in the published background document Planning Policy Assessment and Evidence Base Review provided on the Neighbourhood Plan website.